-There are always ways to do things more practically.
-Handling repetitive tasks using an automated process is much more preferable by busy webmasters.
-If you use a Unix-like operating system, a cron job could save your time by performing a task automatically.
+There are often ways to do things more efficiently.
+For example, handling repetitive tasks using an automated process is preferred by busy webmasters.
+If you use a Unix-like operating system, a cron job could save you time by performing tasks automatically.

-In this article, we would like to explain the basics of a cron job, and how to use it for scheduling tasks.
+In this article, we will explain the basics of a cron job and how to use it for scheduling tasks.

-Basically, you can create and edit cron jobs using a few different methods.
-In this tutorial, we would like to show you how to do it using the Linux Shell Prompt (Terminal).
+You can create and edit cron jobs using a few different methods.
+In this tutorial, we will show you how to do it using the Linux Shell Prompt (Terminal).

 If you have a VPS at Hostinger, you can find the login credentials in your VPS management tab, and access your server through SSH.
 If you’re having trouble, check out our PuTTY SSH tutorial.